 Your remix of Mark Jenkyns ‘Reach For Me’ is out on Suara.
 The full EP includes also remixes from Richy Ahmed and Camelphat.
 Is there a musical element of the original track that stands out to you, and how did you come about to remix Reach For Me?

 MASSIMO : At the first listening I was really into the vocal gimmick “Reach for Me”.
 We built a new beat and brought our own vibes and elements around it.

 VERNON : We wanted something deeper but with a good impact on a floor.

 Can we expect more releases from you on Suara?

 MASSIMO : We have a really good feelling with Coyu and we showed a shared interest to collaborate more in the close future.

 VERNON : I think we planned to do something together already 4 or 5 years ago I guess it’s time to concretize it.

 Seems that 2017 will be blast for you – can you tell us what Raw District has in store for the rest of the year?

 MASSIMO : Before the summer we have a new EP coming out on Audiofly’s label Flying Circus including two originals tracks.
-In july we’ll be back on Moon Harbour with a track on their serie “Obituary”.
+In July we’ll be back on Moon Harbour with a track on their series “Obituary”.
 Hopefully some new music for Crosstown Rebels should be done and released before end of the year.